-I have made two short films – one with artist Ker Wallwork – and co-written or acted in several others.
+I have made three short films – one with artist Ker Wallwork – and co-written or acted in several others.
 Details are below.

 You Will Be Free (Juliet Jacques, 2017)

 Using Cookie Mueller’s words about death meaning that ‘you simply lose your body’ and that, ultimately, ‘you will be free’ as a starting point, and composed mostly of archive footage and still images, You Will Be Free reflects on embodiment, the afterlife and political responses to the HIV/AIDS crisis.
 Narrated by Anna-Louise Plowman with music by Venn Rain, and commissioned by Studio Voltaire (London).
 Colour, 16mm, 10:15 mins.

 You can watch the film here, via NOWNESS.

 BFI Flare LGBT+ Film Festival 2018, London (official selection)

 Leeds Queer Film Festival (LGBT History Month event)

 Studio Voltaire, London